dachamf/Phone-book/readme.md

 you should run `php artisan key:generate` in root directory of project.

 #### Setup application:

 We now have to set up database by executing following command in console `php artisan migrate`.

 Now we will be able to run our application without any record in database.

-You can add records by clicking `Add new contact` link, or u can execute `php artisan db:seed` command which will add some records into database.
+You can add records by clicking `Add new contact` link, or u can execute `php artisan db:seed` command which will add records into database.

+#### Running application:

+You can now search, update, delete contacts.

 ---